 Few properties which are explored are ultimately developed into producing mines.
 Major expenses may be required to establish mineral reserves, develop metallurgical processes and construct mining and processing facilities at a particular site.
 There is no assurance that KWG's mineral exploration activities will result in any discoveries of commercial bodies of ore.
-Also, no assurance can be given that any or all of KWG's properties will not be subject to prior unregistered agreements or interests or undetected claims which could be materially adverse to KWG.
+Also, no assurance can be given that any or all of KWG's properties will not be subject to prior unregistered agreements or interests or undetected claims by third parties, First Nations or other aboriginal interests, any of which could be materially adverse to KWG.